-The holidays have past but if you managed to put all those holiday gifts on your credit card, you now need to figure out the best way to pay it off.
-With the average shopper spending upwards of $900 on gifts, paying this off should be top of your resolution list.
+Holiday debt is real and you need to figure out the best way to pay it off.
+With the average shopper spending upwards of $900 on gifts, paying this off should be at the top of your resolution list.

+Balance transfers can be a great way to start the process of paying off holiday debt.
 There are tons of offers circulating for these types of transfers.
 Just be sure to calculate the numbers.
-See what your current interest rate is and see how much interest you would pay over the next 12 or 24 months.
+Compare interest rates and see what you would pay over the next 12 or 24 months.
 You then want to see how that number compares to the amount you would pay for the balance transfer.
 Most credit card companies charge a fee of 3% of the total that you are transferring.

 The next thing you want to look at is how long you will be receiving that 0 percent offer for and what the rate will change to once that period is over.
 Keep in mind when you see "rates as low as" that does not guarantee you that number.
 The lowest rates are always reserved for those that have excellent credit.
 Prior to making any changes, it is worth it to give your current credit card company a call and ask if they would lower your rate.
 If you do end up doing a balance transfer, make sure you make your payments on time.
 Depending on the credit card terms, if you pay late, they might cancel out the deal.

 Most people don't have just one credit card with a balance, so you need to come up with the right plan to pay them down.
 Typically, it is suggested that you pay off the card with the highest interest rate first.
 With that being said, many people struggle when it comes to staying motivated to pay down their debt.
 For this reason, working to pay off your smaller debts first may be a good strategy.
 Seeing a zero balance gives you a sense of accomplishment and people tend to stay committed.

 If you have willpower, then it is a a good idea to pay down the highest interest rate in full first since you will save the most money.
 Whatever approach is right for you, make sure you are making your payments on time every month and that you always try and pay more than the minimum.